Application-Driven Innovation in Machine Learning: Reviewing

 Various ML venues already have strong subcommunities of applied researchers among the author and reviewer pools, but these tend to be limited to certain areas.
 For example, NeurIPS / ICML include a growing community in ML for materials science, while CVPR / ECCV / ICCV have significant communities in ML for ecology.
 For these areas of work, the barriers to entry have therefore become somewhat reduced, but are still present, while high barriers remain for many other areas of application.

 Overall, we are seeing slow but meaningful progress in ADML publication opportunities.
 In addition to the growing pool of researchers empowered within the ML community, several ML venues have created focused tracks aimed at specific kinds of ADML publications.
-The NeurIPS Datasets and Benchmarks track has become a home for papers on innovative application-aligned tasks, while the JMLR special issue on climate change and AAAI Social Impact track have similarly broadened the scope of available venues.
-We hope, however, that ultimately some such workarounds become obsolete as ADML research becomes better recognized and supported as part of mainstream ML innovation.
+The NeurIPS Datasets and Benchmarks track has become a home for papers on innovative application-aligned tasks, while the JMLR special issue on climate change, AAAI Social Impact track, and IAAI conference have similarly broadened the scope of available venues.
+The further development of special tracks oriented towards application-driven work could be a valuable next step for ML publication venues.
+We hope, however, that ultimately such workarounds become obsolete as ADML research becomes better recognized and supported as part of mainstream ML innovation.

 Many ADML researchers have gravitated towards subcommunities of the broader field of ML, which present opportunities for exchange with like-minded individuals.
-These spaces include workshop series such as ML4D and ``Tackling Climate Change with Machine Learning'', and conferences such as ML4H and Climate Informatics.
+These spaces include workshop series such as ML4D, ``Tackling Climate Change with Machine Learning'', and ``RL for Real Life'', and conferences such as ML4H and Climate Informatics.
 These spaces serve an important purpose complementary to ML venues such as ICML and NeurIPS, furthering discourse between researchers in ML and specific application domains, and in some cases serving as publication venues.
 However, they are not a replacement for the recognition of ADML research within the wider ML community, and the relegation of such work to smaller, more narrowly focused spaces stands to silo ADML works that would be useful and interesting to ML research at large.